emmamglass/reconstructor/README.md

 This repository contains all source code in the reconstructor python package, important file dependencies, and benchmarking scores for reconstructor models.
 Reconstructor is a COBRApy compatible, automated GENRE building tool from gene fastas based on KEGG annotations.

 ****Reconstructor is currently only compatible on MacOSX and Linux machines****
+#### /RepresentativeGENRES
+Contains 10 representative bacterial GENRES in .sbml format created by reconstructor from annotated .FASTA files

 #### /MEMOTE
 contains raw .html files for benchmarking scores for 10 representative reconstructor models